WIT-IEEE-MATE-ROV/auv/README.md

 `thruster_converter` comes into play: it takes the goal data and turns it into values to be executed by individual thrusters.
 Different converters can be implemented for different layouts.

+The converted result will have a value for each thruster (top_right, top_left, etc).
+The values will be between 0 and
+1. 0 represents the lower extreme and 1 represents the upper extreme, and so .5 will be no movement on bi-directional thrusters.
+This is done instead of the -1 to 1 range used elsewhere because it is easier to use when actually controlling the thrusters, and it allows for the usage of single-direction thrusters in the future.

 At the time of writing, only vector drive thruster layouts have ever been used.
 For that reason, the only trajectory converter is `vector_trajectory_converter`, found in `core/trajectory_converter/vector_trajectory_converter.py`.